Timea Tihanyi email@example.com

 In addition to the textbook there will be a number of short readings available on electronic reserve through the library.

-To access them, go to UW Libraries online http://www.lib.washington.edu/ and find “Course Reserves” under “Using the Libraries” in the bottom left column.
+To access them, go to UW Libraries online http://www.lib.washington.edu/ and find “Course Reserves” in the main menu.
 Access to electronic reserves is UW restricted; it will ask you to log in using your UW netID.

 A weekly list of required readings is available in the Schedule and online so that you can do them in advance to the lectures.
 You will need to complete these readings in order to participate in class discussions and succeed in the homework assignments.